uf-mil/mil/docs/software/noetic_migration.md

 Great!
 So now we know what to fix in our file.
 Here's some more tips about `python-modernize`:
 1. It always starts with a long list of "fixers" telling you what it looked for in the file.
-This is okay; you just need to ignore the list.
+This is okay; you need to ignore the list.
 1. Some changes ask you to use `import six.XXX`.
 Never do this!
 This is covered more below.
 1. After migrating `print '...'` to `print('...')`, you may notice that `python-modernize` wants you to now write `print(('...'))`!
 Don't do this - only one set of parentheses